hungbk99/SPI_APB/README.md

 # SPI_APB
-A SPI design (supporting APB interfaces) using Systemverilog from VG_CPU project
+A SPI design (supporting APB interfaces) using Systemverilog